-- Automated driving and driverless car
+- Automated driving and driverless cars

 - Cloud computing and big data in transportation and vehicle systems

-- Collision detection and avoidance
+- Computer vision and machine learning in collision detection and avoidance

 - Driver assistance and automation systems